SummaryRead the full fact sheet

 BDD is not always easy to treat but the treatments that seem to help the most include a combination of:

-- cognitive behaviour therapy (CBT) – training in how to change underlying attitudes in order to think and feel in different ways.
-This includes learning to tolerate the distress of ‘exposing’ their perceived defect to others and in not performing rituals related to appearance concerns
+- – training in how to change underlying attitudes in order to think and feel in different ways.
+This includes learning to tolerate the distress of ‘exposing’ their perceived defect to others and in not performing rituals related to appearance concerns.

 Some people with body dysmorphic disorder seek cosmetic surgery to ‘correct’ an actual or perceived physical flaw.
 Medical experts are divided on the ethics of performing cosmetic surgery under these circumstances (sometimes called ‘non-therapeutic mutilation’ or extreme body modification).